 A lottery scam is still an ever-present threat despite high-tech cybercrime initiatives like hacking.
 These far more low-tech means of stealing from innocent victims take no skill whatsoever to accomplish, meaning they may be more likely to impact you than high-tech crimes.
-A Greenburgh woman has been arrested in connection with a lottery scam that authorities said bilked at least 30 elderly victims out of more than $1 million.

 There are many different ways a lottery scam can manifest, but they all have a few things in common.
 First, there’s some “story” behind why they need you to pay a small fee in order to claim your outrageously high-dollar winnings.
 Second, they want access to your bank account to directly transfer your winnings to you.